nxy7/dotfiles/README.md

 # Additional notes
 This repository also contains some of my personal settings like files for my keyboard layout (I'm using split keyboard).

+# TODOs
+- [ ] update hyprland config
+- [ ] make desktop bottom bar vertical and appear only on main screen